martinteaching/sustainability/workshops/kcl/2025/workshop-exercises.md

 # Session 5 (15.00 - 15.50) - Docker

-Dockerise your program – using a Dockerfile and Docker Compose – allowing the Python server to run in a container, and the Javascript client to issue requests to it.
+Dockerise your program—using a Dockerfile and Docker Compose—allowing the Python server to run in a container, and the Javascript client to issue requests to it.

 # Additional Tasks